kreuzert/jupyterhub-outpost/docs/usage/installation.md

 ```

 JupyterHub will now be able to reach the JupyterHub Outpost API at `https://myremoteoutpost.com/services` and the ssh daemon for port-forwarding at `${FLOATING_IP_SSH}` on port 22.
+You have to send each connected JupyterHub its credentials (defined in `outpost-users`), the `servicessh` loadBalancerIP address and the URL of your outpost service.